ZSarver/cooldowns/README.md

 ## Building

 Cooldowns is a ReactJS App, so you will need NodeJS and npm installed.
-Then do
+CD into the directory and then do

 ```
 npm install